Kh4N02/FINAL-YEAR-PROJECT/cricwizards/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) – see the LICENSE file for details.

 ## Acknowledgments